Retrieve logs

 -

 Open the script file.
-If you do not already have a script file, create a new one.
+If you do not have a script file yet, create a new one.

 -

-Add a script to get the log groups into a file:
+Add the script to retrieve log groups to the file:

 -